utPLSQL/utPLSQL-demo-project/README.md

 ## Demo project using utPLSQL, Azure Devops and SQLCL Liquibase for continuous integration of PLSQL and SQL code.

 This is a demo project using [utPLSQL v3](https://github.com/utPLSQL/utPLSQL) for unit testing of Oracle PLSQL code.
-The project is also taking benefit of Continuous Integration with Azure Devops server as well as static code analysis, code coverage and test results reporting using SonarQube.
+The project is also taking benefit of Continuous Integration with Azure Devops server as well as static code analysis, code coverage and test results reporting using SonarCloud.

 With every commit made to the github repository, a pipeline is executed using [AzureDevops](https://dev.azure.com/utplsql/utplsql/_build) CI.
 The pipeline is setup into stages.